 Calvin rebels against machismo too, embodied in class bully Moe.
 He rebels against his Dad who, while not visibly macho himself, champions old-world masculine values: deferred gratification, self-control, discipline, restraint, work ethic, respect, self-respect, gratitude, duty.
 It’s just that, given the challenges Calvin sets his Mom and Dad at breakfast, lunch and dinner and every second in between, they’re as good (or bad) parents as most other parents are.
 If the term ‘incel’ had been around then, Calvin would have either stupidly signed up or, at the very least, recruited signatories.

 But Calvin’s a comic strip.
 It’s nice to laugh, learn from the odd thought or two, then move swiftly on to real life.
 What thoughts?

 Scholars tracking Alt-Right and related subcultures lament the “lack of a blueprint” for boys and men.
 But who offered blueprints to Boomer-Gen X kids?
 Tracer Bullet?!?
 Those kids got their blueprints from the usual: parents, wider families, schools, churches, sports clubs, multi-level messaging from TV, film, advertising, porn.
 We might call them homes and neighborhoods.

 Well-meaning charities trying to teach boys and men values of restraint, respect, self-respect, gratitude, are standing in for those who played this instructive, inspirational role, for decades - homes, neighborhoods.
-For it’s in homes that children see values ‘lived’, character ‘practised’, how men and women treat each other.
+For it’s in homes that children see values ‘lived’, character ‘practised’, how men and women treat each other and themselves.

 Kids shouldn’t have to hunt for ‘restrained, respectful, grateful’ role models.
 They should see them nearby: in the house, on the street, in the playground, at church - mothers, fathers, brothers, sisters, grandmothers, grandfathers, uncles, aunts, cousins.
 If Gen Z kids are surrounded by role models they’ll come up with their own rejoinder to misogyny when they see it.
 Are they surrounded?
 Boomers, Gen X ought to know and own up if they don’t.

 Alt-Right misogyny isn’t new but the context is.